-Currently, PCIe 3.0 is the most common version that you can find on motherboards but if you have older PC, it may actually conform to the older PCIe v2.0.
-With most new expansion cards conforming to v3.0, it is common to ask: can I use a PCIe 3.0 card in a 2.0 slot?
+Currently, PCIe 3.0 is the most common version on motherboards, but if you have an older PC, it may conform to the older PCIe v2.0.
+With most new expansion cards coordinating with v3.0, it is common to ask: can I use a PCIe 3.0 card in a 2.0 slot?

-Basically, yes, you can use a PCIe 3.0 card in a 2.0 slot, but with some caveats which I will cover below.
+Yes, you can use a PCIe 3.0 card in a 2.0 slot, but with some caveats, which I will cover below.

-However, as mentioned earlier, there are few caveats that you need to take into consideration particularly in terms of performance.
+However, as mentioned earlier, there are a few caveats that you need to take into consideration, particularly in terms of performance.

-In the following text I talk about PCIe backward and forward compatibility.
+In the following text, I talk about PCIe card backward and forward compatibility.

 A Review of the PCIe Generation and the Speeds

-Before we delve into the topic of backward compatibility, it is worth-it to look into PCIe generation and their corresponding transfer speeds in brief.
+Before we delve into backward compatibility, it is worth briefly looking into PCIe generation and its corresponding transfer speeds.

-As can be seen in the table above, a single 2nd generation PCIe lane has a speed of 0.5 GB/s or 500 MB/s.
+As the table above shows, a single 2nd generation PCIe lane has a speed of 0.5 GB/s or 500 MB/s.
 On the other hand, a single 3rd generation PCIe lane doubles the speed to about 1.0 GB/s.

-The point to note here is that each successive PCIe generation doubles the per lane throughput (speed) as compared to the previous generation.
+The point to note here is that each successive PCIe generation doubles the per-lane throughput (speed) compared to the previous generation.

-The much higher throughput of the successive generation has a lot of ramification.
-For instance, a device that would require two lanes on 2nd generation of PCIe interface, would only require a single lane on 3rd generation PCIe interface.
+The much higher throughput of the successive generation has a lot of ramifications.
+For instance, a device requiring two lanes on 2nd generation PCIe interface would only require a single road on 3rd generation.

-The newer generation also brings better efficiency in encoding algorithms thus reducing the overall power usage.
+The newer generation also brings better efficiency in encoding algorithms, thus reducing overall power usage.

-Both the higher per lane speed as well as efficient algorithms make it possible for the PCIe interface to do the same amount of work at fewer clock cycles with each successive generation.
+The higher per-lane speed and efficient algorithms allow the PCIe interface to do the same amount of work at fewer clock cycles with each successive generation.

-This in turn has effect on the size of the cards; they can get smaller, use weaker sub components like smaller heat sinks, thus reducing the overall cost.
+This, in turn, affects the size of the cards; they can get smaller, and use weaker sub-components like smaller heat sinks, thus reducing the overall cost.

 Newer PCIe generations also allow for highly advanced cards to be designed.

-So in short, a card built with the PCIe 3.0 version mind will be more efficient, and have a better performance per dollar ratio compared to the PCIe card built with PCIe 2.0 version in mind.
+So, in short, a card built with the PCIe 3.0 version in mind will be more efficient and have a better performance per dollar ratio compared to the PCIe card made with PCIe 2.0 version in mind.

 - What Does a PCIe Express Slot Look Like?